honojs/website/content/docs/api/middleware.md

 - Handler - should return `Response` object.
 Only one handler will be called.
 - Middleware - should return nothing, will be proceeded to next middleware with `await next()`

-The user can register middleware using `c.use` or using `c.HTTP_METHOD` as well as the handlers.
+The user can register middleware using `app.use` or using `app.HTTP_METHOD` as well as the handlers.
 For this feature, it's easy to specify the path and the method.

 ```ts
 // match any method, all routes